rgnter/mth/README.md

 # Mth
+*// math //*

-Math utilities for Spigot(or anything based on SpigotAPI - PaperMC, SSSpigot).
+Math library for Spigot(or anything based on SpigotAPI - PaperMC, SSSpigot).

 # Contents
 - Cartesian to polar coordinates